nitinsapru/locustio/README.md

 4. On completion of download and installation of the module, the application is ready to be used on your local host.

 <h3><b>Using & Running Locust:</b></h3>
+1. Write the script using Python as a language.
+The framework is very much similar to JS or .NET frameworks.<br>
+2. Once the script is ready & the above installation and setup activities are completed, please us the below mentioned command from the local CMD to execute the below mentioned command.

+<b>locust -f {Full file path}.py --host {http/https hostname}</b>

+<b>Output of the command execution:</b><br>
+C:\Users\Admin>locust -f E:\python\locust_sample_dotnet_anonymous_auth.py --host https://localhost:44361/
+[2019-08-21 23:33:37,273] DM1BX001/INFO/locust.main: Starting web monitor at *:8089
+[2019-08-21 23:33:37,273] DM1BX001/INFO/locust.main: Starting Locust 0.11.0